 Excellent Cables $10 – $35

 Monster cables are well known for being reliable and high quality.
-And a nice cable is the kind of thing a player won’t buy for himself when so many other brands are so much cheaper.
-This Monster Standard 21′ Cable (Straight to Straight 1/4″ plugs) is a perfect stable for the guitarist writer who’s always playing out.
+A nice cable is the kind of thing a guitar player won’t buy for herself when so many other brands are so much cheaper.
+But cheaper cables almost always break down quicker and stop working – usually on stage!
+Murphy’s law.
+This Monster Standard 21′ Cable (Straight to Straight 1/4″ plugs) is a perfect staple for the guitarist/songwriter who is playing shows.